Texas A&M students sue campus fraternity over hazing allegations

 According to Texas A&M, Sigma Alpha Epsilon has been suspended for two years for violating the Student Code of Conduct as well as Texas state law.
 When allowed to reopen, the university said it will be on probation for two years.

-In a statement issued to KAGS News, Texas A&M says the Sigma Alpha Epsilon house is not on campus.
+In a statement issued to our sister station KAGS News, Texas A&M says the Sigma Alpha Epsilon house is not on campus.
 The fraternity attempted to appeal the suspension, however, it was denied and the suspension stands.
 The statement is as follows:

 Texas A&M will not tolerate actions or behavior that degrades, intimidates, humiliates or endangers students.
 We will continue our hazing prevention education programs, which includes outlining what constitutes hazing and the consequences for such poor choices.
 Hazing is a violation of Texas A&M’s Student Code of Conduct, student organization policies and Texas state law.